Pioreactor/docs.pioreactor/experiments/02-Secondary level education/01-control-testing.md

 ![](/img/experiments/aa-test-results.png)

-These kinds of tests make it easy to identify any unusual activity occuring in a specific Pioreactor (i.e, missing an LED, temperature malfunctions, etc).
+These kinds of tests make it easy to identify any unusual activity occuring in a specific Pioreactor (i.e, if it's missing an LED, temperature malfunctions, etc).
 In our case, though, both ran almost identically!
-Thus, we conclude that our results from both Pioreactors are due to biological causes, and reliable comparisons can be drawn between these Pioreactors.
+Thus, we conclude that reliable comparisons can be drawn between these Pioreactors.

 ## Detailed procedure